Affiliate Disclosure

 1. Griot’s Garage G9 — Best Overall

 Covered above.
 Pros: long 15mm throw corrects fast, smooth and low-vibration, beginner-safe, great warranty.
 Cons: pricier than budget DAs; long-throw machines want slightly larger pads.
-Check price.
+Check Price on Amazon.

 2. AVID Power DA — Best Budget / Beginner